Bioremediating Missile by Jos Volkers

 Jos Volkers previously exhibited his work Future Office of Ecological Space Engineering at Zone2Source in the group exhibition Where Art and Science Meet in 2013/14.

 Jos Volksers has received a subsidy from the Mondriaanfonds and Kunstraad Groningen for the production costs and has financed the transport from Romania to the Netherlands through a successful crowdfunding campaign at Voordekunst.
-For the presentation in the Amstelpark, Jos Volkers made an application to the Advisory Committee for Art South (ACK).
+The presentation in the Amstelpark is supported by Gemeente Amsterdam Stadsdeel Zuid.